 307 THE LATIN-AMERICAN NOVEL.
 F odd years, core.
 A study of the novels of Latin America with particular emphasis on the last two centuries.
 Attention will be paid to the conditions that gave rise to the different types of novels, as well as to the intrinsic literary value of the novels themselves.
 Conducted in Spanish.
-Not offered 1972-73.
+Not offered 1973-74.

 308 THE LATIN-AMERICAN NOVEL.
 S odd years, core.
 A continuation of 307.
-Not offered 1972-73.
+Not offered 1973-74.
 Mrs. Cortina.

 309 THE SPANISH DRAMA.
-F even years, core.
+A even years, core.
 A study of the dramatic expression of Spain's Golden Age of literature.
 Particular emphasis will be placed on the drama of Lope de Vega, Tirso de Molina Calderón, and Alarcón.
 Conducted in Spanish.
 Prerequisite: 202 or equivalent.
-Mr. Vila.
+Not offered 1973-74.